-A big bowl of this creamy blue cheese mac is the ultimate comfort food.
-The past month has been challenging as well as emotionally draining and on top of it, we are swamped with work.
+A big bowl of creamy blue cheese mac is the ultimate comfort food.
+The past month has been challenging as well as emotionally draining.
+On top of it all, we are swamped with work.
 Getting ready for three big projects to wrap up 2017 is keeping us on our toes.
 With the emotional juggling, we are dealing with, the only thing that is giving me some peace is making comfort food such as this rich and creamy blue cheese mac.
 I could barely stop at two bowls.
 Being honest there!

 I have made this recipe two ways, a bit ole pot of creamy goodness as well as baking it with buttery bread crumbs.
 Every time, I come back to loving it as a big bowl of creaminess.
 Rich in flavor from the pancetta as well as the tangy blue cheese.
 I cannot even find the right words to express how perfect this bowl of creaminess is.
 Perfect is not good enough nor is yummy.
 Maybe decadent and inviting is good.
 Just make, you will love it!